Ashish-naik-coc/-azure-data-engineering-project-medallion-architecture/README.md

 # Azure End-to-End Data Engineering Project – Medallion Architecture

 This project demonstrates a **real-world Azure data pipeline** using the **Medallion Architecture (Bronze → Silver → Gold).
-It showcases skills in data ingestion, processing, transformation, security, and visualization — ideal for enterprise-scale data engineering roles.
+It showcases skills in data ingestion, processing, transformation, security, and visualization.

 ---